RabbitStewDio/Steropes.UI/README.md

    Similar to how WPF uses a visual component tree to build complex behaviour out of predefined building blocks, most Steropes-UI widgets are assemblies of other widgets and primitive textures.

+   Widgets can be assembled using an simple object initializer syntax so that code is both expressive and readable.

+   Data can be transfered from your model into the UI via simple (and typesafe) data bindings.
+The bindings created here are expressed as code and resilient to changes and refactoring of your code.

    Styling is separate from the compiled code.
 Steropes-UI uses a CSS inspired style system with selectors and style-sheets to define the visual look and feel of widgets.